 The function's outputs can be used for direct I/O controlling and user logic programming.
 The function also provides a resettable cumulative counter for the START, TRIP and BLOCKED events.

-The function offers one (1) independent stage.
+The function offers four (4) independent stages; the events are segregated for each stage operation.